gramener/gramex/gramex/apps/guide/cache/README.md

     - `request.protocol`: Different caches for "http" vs "https"
     - `request.host`: Different caches when serving on multiple domain names
     - `request.method`: Different caches for "GET" vs "POST", etc
-- `headers.<header>`: For example, `headers.Content-Type` returns the
+- `headers.<header>`: This translates to `handler.request.headers[header]`.
+For
-  `Content-Type` header.
+  example, `headers.Content-Type` returns the `Content-Type` header.
 The match is case-insensitive.
 Multiple values are joined by comma.
 - `args.<arg>`: For example, `args.x` returns the value of the `?x=` query parameter.
 Multiple values are joined by comma.
 - `cookies.<cookie>`.
+This translates to `handler.request.cookies[cookie]`.
+For
-For example, `cookies.user` returns the value of the `user` cookie.
+  example, `cookies.user` returns the value of the `user` cookie.
+- `user.<attr>`: This translates to `handler.current_user[attr]`.
+For example,
+  `user.email` returns the user's email attribute if it is set.

-For example, this configuration caches based on the request, browser and user, ensuring that the user
+For example, this configuration caches based on the request URI and user.
+Each URI is cached independently for each user ID.

     :::yaml
     cache-by-user-and-browser:
         ...
         cache:
             key:                # Cache based on
               - request.uri     # the URL requested
-              - headers.user-agent      # the browser
-              - cookies.user            # and the user token
+              - user.id         # and handler.current_user['email'] if it exists

+Google, Facebook, Twitter and LDAP provide the `user.id` attribute.
+DB Auth provides it if your user table has an `id` column.
+But you can use any other attribute instead of `id` -- e.g. `user.email` for Google, `user.screen_name` for Twitter, etc.

 ## Cache expiry